MishraShikhar/OCVS/OCVS/MigratingOnPremtoOCI.md

 ### STEP 1: Import the osCommerce OVF into Oracle Cloud VMware Service

-- Use the pre-authenticated request URL from Lab 200 to download the zipped ovf file.
+- Use the RDP client to connect to the bastion host.
+Using the pre-authenticated request URL from Lab 200, download the zipped ovf file.
 Unzip to extract the 3 ovf files on your computer.

     ![](./images/Lab300/300_1.png " ")

-- Use the RDP client to connect to the bastion host.
-Now, login to the vSphere client of your OCVS platform and enter the credentials.
+-  Now, login to the vSphere client of your OCVS platform and enter the credentials.
 You can get the vCenter server details from your OCVS page.

     ![](./images/Lab300/300_2.png " ")